 At 58:53 she says, “I want to remind these ladies who are in this situation not to complain, not to grumble against one another, right?”
 Well, yes, that was said earlier in the part about how the wife has to come for help with the exactly perfect attitude.

 But then . . . the next words . . .
 “And not to hide sin. . . .
 We are not hiding sin.
 We are not lying.
 [Then changing to a role-play voice.]

 What the counselor should do

 Of course because this is a seminar for “Biblical counselors,” all the admonitions about what the wife should and shouldn’t do are really being given to the counselors, for them to admonish her about.
 In addition to that the counselor should . . .

 At 30:25 Caroline says, “In the passage where we read that someone in the church should be wise enough among us to handle disputes among believers. there should be Christians who can do this.”

 My husband and I have handled “disputes,” but we’ve always handled them without ever raising our voices at each other.
-“Handling disputes” is most certainly not what this lecture was supposed to be about.
+“Handling disputes” isn’t what this lecture was supposed to be about.
 It is titled “Living with an Angry Husband,” and the examples given were those of husbands who caused their wives to live in great fear.
 Not marital disputes.